Dan-Boat/PyESD/docs/source/tutorials.rst

 functions using sea level pressure or atmospheric geopotential data.
 Details about their implementation can be found in the ``pyESD.teleconnection module``.

-`Jupyter Notebook: Using large-scale teleconnections as predictors example <>`_
+**`Jupyter Notebook: Using large-scale teleconnections as predictors example <https://nbviewer.org/github/Dan-Boat/PyESD/blob/main/examples/tutorials/Large-scale%20teleconnections%20as%20predictors.ipynb>`_**

 How to select the optimal model for ESD 👩🏼‍🔧
 --------------------------------------------

+One important component of pyESD is the ability to experiment with many ML modules before deciding on the best optimal learning module for your catchment or stations.
+Here, we show how a model selection experiment can be done before selecting the best module.
+We use different models included in the package, ranging from simple regularized models to Neural Networks and their ensembles, to evaluate their inter-model performance.
+After the model selection experiment, we show how the final model performs and also evaluate its performance on the data independent of the training data.
+We also highlight how the pyESD.plots module can be used to visualize the model performance."

-`Jupyter Notebook: model selection experiment example <>`_
+**`Jupyter Notebook: model selection experiment example <https://nbviewer.org/github/Dan-Boat/PyESD/blob/main/examples/tutorials/model_selection.ipynb>`_**

 Coupling ESD to GCMs for future prediction
 --------------------------------------------

+After training the learning model, the established PP-ESD transfer function is combined with simulated predictors under an assumed emission scenario to predict future projections.
+Here, we demonstrate how the GCMs dataset can be coupled with the trained model to generate future projections.
+We showcase this using CMIP5 MPI-ESM datasets.
+However, the notebooks can be combined with any GCM outputs.
+We will update the notebook to include CMIP6 projections in the updated version.

-`Jupyter Notebook: making future prediction example <>`_
+**`Jupyter Notebook: making future prediction example <https://nbviewer.org/github/Dan-Boat/PyESD/blob/main/examples/tutorials/furture_prediction.ipynb>`_**

 Visualization and Data Analysis
 --------------------------------

+After generating the downscaled climate information, pyESD consists of many utility tools that can be used for post-processing and visualization.
+Here, we demonstrate some of the analyses that can be useful in gaining insight into the projected downscaled datasets."

-`Jupyter Notebook: example of some cool visualization pyESD can do <>`_
+**`Jupyter Notebook: example of some cool visualization pyESD can do <https://nbviewer.org/github/Dan-Boat/PyESD/blob/main/examples/tutorials/data_analysis_and_visualisation.ipynb>`_**

-🚨 This should help get you started, let us know if you have issues
+🚨 This should help get you started, let us know if you have issues (Enjoy!)